-Sweden aims to be the world in harnessing the opportunities offered by digital transformation.
-Against this background, the has Government identified the need to develop a national approach to AI in Sweden
+Sweden aims to be world leader harnessing the opportunities offered digital transformation.
+Against this background, the Government has identified the need to develop a national approach to AI in Sweden.

 3.5.
 REGIONAL RESULTS

 Regional resilience rankings hold steady for the top three regions; however, they have witnessed notable shifts in other regions